-Brazil Red Cross volunteers brace for 'more active' wildfire season in Amazon27/05/2016 - by Roop Singh, Climate Centre
+Brazil Red Cross volunteers brace for ‘more active’ wildfire season in Amazon

 The IFRC’s science partners, the International Research Institute for Climate and Society (IRI), earlier this month issued a forecast of a “more active than normal” wildfire season in the western Amazon, where fires tend to peak during the dry months from July to September.